 Held annually on the first Monday of September, Labor Day is a federal holiday in the United States that’s intended to recognize and celebrate the country’s workforce.
-Like with other federal holidays, government workers are given the day off.
-Even if you work for a private company, you may discover that it’s closed on Labor Day as well.
+Similar to other federal holidays, government workers are given the day off.
+Even if you work for a private company, you may find that it’s closed on Labor Day as well.
 Below are five fun facts about Labor Day in the United States, some of which may surprise you.

 #1) The Founder Remains Unknown